Hank Williams Jr.: Personal life

-His daughter Katherine Williams-Dunning, the only one of his five children to not pursue a music career, died in a car crash on June 13, 2020, at age 27.
-His son Shelton performs as Hank Williams III.
-His other children include Holly Williams who is also a musician, Sam Williams, also a musician, as is his grandson Coleman Williams (Hank III's son), who performs under the sobriquet "IV".
-His wife Mary Jane Thomas died on March 22, 2022, aged 58, after complications from a medical procedure.
-On September 9, 2023, Williams married his long-time friend since 2003, Brandi.
-The couple became engaged on Mother's Day earlier that year.
+Williams has been married five times and has five children, four of whom worked as professional musicians.

+His first wife was Sharon Martin (1969–1971).
+His second wife was Gwen Yeargain (1971–1977); they had one son Shelton Hank Williams (born 1972), who is professionally known as Hank Williams III.
+His third wife was Becky White (1977–1983); they had two daughters: Hilary Williams (born 1979) and Holly Williams (born 1981).
+His fourth wife was Mary Jane Thomas (married 1990–2022); they had two children: Katherine “Katie” Williams-Dunning (born 1993; died 2020) and Sam Williams (born 1997).
+Mary Jane died of complications following a medical procedure at age 58.
+His fifth wife is Brandi Williams (married 2023–present); she has three children from a previous marriage.
+They were longtime friends before marrying.

+His daughter Katherine Williams-Dunning owned a small clothing design company.
+She died in an auto crash on June 13, 2020, at age 27.
+Her husband was also in the vehicle and was injured by survived.

+His grandson Coleman Williams (Hank III's son), is also a musician who performs under the sobriquet "IV".

 Politics

-Williams is a registered Republican and been politically involved with the party for decades.
+Williams is a registered Republican and has been politically involved with the party for decades.
 In the 2000 U.S. presidential election, he rerecorded his song "We Are Young Country" to "This is Bush-Cheney Country".
 On October 15, 2008, at a rally in Virginia Beach for Republican presidential nominee John McCain, he performed "McCain-Palin Tradition", a song in support of McCain and his running mate, Sarah Palin.
 He has contributed to federal election campaigns, mostly to Republicans, including Michele Bachmann's 2012 presidential campaign.
 However, he has donated to some Democrats in the past, most notably Jim Cooper and John S. Tanner.

 In November 2008, Williams considered a run for the 2012 Republican nomination as a U.S. Senator from Tennessee for the seat held by GOP incumbent Bob Corker.
 Williams ultimately decided against it.

 Williams declined to endorse a candidate in the 2016 Republican primary.
 However, he has since voiced support for Donald Trump, and attended an Alabama Crimson Tide football game alongside Trump and Kid Rock in September 2024.